ndlib/hesburgh_metrics/README.md

 Looking at the `.travis.yml` file, use the `script` value (e.g. `bundle exec rake`).
 This script is what Travis runs when we push builds.
-If you do not have mysql running, and installed via homebrew, you may need to run `mysql.server start` to launch mysql
+If you do not have mysql running, and installed via homebrew, you may need to run `mysql.server start` to launch mysql.

 ```console
 $ bundle exec rake
 ```

 # Usage

+To test fedora harvester locally:
+* `mysql.server start` to launch mysql
+* `bundle exec rake db:drop db:create db:schema:load` to initialize database
+* Use jetty (see ndlib/curate_nd) to set up localhost fedora, and copy objects from production fedora to localhost (see ndlib/f3cp).
+Update application.yml to point to fedora storage location if not using localhost.
+* `bundle exec rake metrics:harvest_fedora` to output to database
+* check /log/development.log for logged errors

 To run locally: